After months surfing the internet for the perfect washer-and-dryer combo, you finally find the right match at a great price.

 7. Delinquent accounts

-Other negative consequences that may result include:
+Other negative consequences that might result from not paying your bill include:

 - Damage to your FICO score once the activity is reported to the credit bureaus.